Angelababy: 2023–present: Hiatus and comeback

 Angelababy's career slowed down since her divorce from Huang Xiaoming in 2022 and was seriously derailed in October 2023, when she reportedly attended Lisa's Crazy Horse show in Paris, France.
 Some Chinese netizens argued that Angelababy's attendance at such a show violated China's prohibitory regulations on entertainers from participating in activities involving pornography or obscenity, and thus called for her to be banned.
 On 4 October, the Crazy Horse cabaret officially stated on Instagram that Angelababy had never attended the show.
 On 1 November 2023, Angelababy's accounts on various Chinese social media, including Sina Weibo, were muted, while her Douyin account was restricted from being followed (and was later muted as well).
-Subsequently, CCTV, China's state broadcatser, erased from its Weibo account videos of her performances at national galas, and she withdrew from the hosting group of the show Running Man after 10 years.
+Subsequently, CCTV, China's state broadcaster, erased from its Weibo account videos of her performances at national galas, and she withdrew from the hosting group of the show Running Man after 10 years.
 On 30 January 2024, Angelababy's accounts on Weibo, Douyin, and other platforms were unmuted, but she remained partially blacklisted in mainland China.
 In June 2024, when the Running Man spin-off was broadcast, Angelababy's appearance was censored.
 The following month, the costume drama Everlasting Longing, starring her, obtained a web drama broadcasting license, signaling her official clearance after the Crazy Horse controversy.
 In January 2025, Angelababy made her comeback with two web shows: Everlasting Longing, followed by the period thriller Back for You.

 Personal life

 In 2005, 16-year-old Angelababy began a relationship with 20-year-old Hong Kong actor William Chan while both hosting children's show Viva!
 Club Disney.
 In early 2010, Chan confirmed that the two had broken up.
 In March of the same year, Chan and Charlene Choi went public with their relationship, admitting they had been dating for three months.
 Angelababy posted on Weibo, "Do you really believe they've only been dating for three months?" hinting at Chan's infidelity.

 Since 2009, Angelababy had been dating Chinese actor Huang Xiaoming, who is 12 years her senior, for six years, but their relationship was not revealed to the public until February 2014.
 On 27 May 2015, they obtained their marriage certificate in Qingdao, China and their wedding banquet took place in Shanghai on 8 October 2015, with an estimated cost of US$31 million.
 In October 2016, Huang and Angelababy announced her pregnancy.
 She gave birth to their son on 11 January 2017 at the Hong Kong Adventist Hospital.
-They nicknamed their son "Xiaohaimian", meaning “little sponge” in Chinese.
+They nicknamed their son "Xiaohaimian", meaning "little sponge" in Chinese.
 On 28 January 2022, they announced their divorce.